romkatv/powerlevel10k/README.md

 ### Zplugin

-Add `zplugin light romkatv/powerlevel10k` to your `~/.zshrc`.
+Add `zplugin ice depth=1; zplugin light romkatv/powerlevel10k` to your `~/.zshrc`.

-The use of `zplugin ice` with Powerlevel10k is neither recommended nor officially supported.
+The use of `depth` ice is optional.
+Other types of ice are neither recommended nor officially supported by Powerlevel10k.

 ## Configuration